 Sixty percent of students spend at least one semester studying abroad or off campus.

 Through independent projects, the Senior Program, and summer internships with faculty members, Hamilton provides an increasing number of opportunities for students to engage in significant research at the undergraduate level.

-The College has highly regarded academic centers for writing, speaking and public policy.
-Ninety percent of seniors had one or more writing center conference during their four years, and the Oral Communication Center had more than 650 consultations last year.
+The College has highly regarded academic centers for writing, speaking, and public policy.
+Ninety percent of seniors had one or more Writing Center conferences during their four years at Hamilton.